Spain and Portugal SEPTEMBER 2027

 You also get your first taste of the magnificent Douro River which will be a constant figure over the coming days.
 On previous trips – this region has always been the favourite.

 Our destination is the vibrant town of Pinhao, which will be a fantastic base for the first three nights in Portugal.
-We are staying in the most beautiful winery in the world and that’s a fact!!
-The views down to the river (from the pool) are mesmerizing.
+We are staying in the most beautiful winery in the world and that’s a fact!
+This particular hotel is sold out (weddings) most of the year.
+In fact – the whole itinerary was based around its availability and then we worked backwards.
+With only 23 rooms we have the majority of the hotel to ourselves.
+The river and vineyard views from the terrace are magnificent.
+Did I mention the pool?
+Shall I continue?

 / Accommodation: Quinta de la Rosa (Wine Estate) Pinhao - (Portugal)